On periodic families in the stable stems of height two

 Historically, much of the difficulty of the primes $2$ and $3$ stemmed from the lack of a $v_2$-periodic analogue of $\KO$.
 In seminal work, Hopkins--Mahowald \cite{hopkinsfirsttmficm} discovered this $v_2$-periodic analogue, originally called a higher real $K$-theory, and now known as the spectrum $\TMF$ of \emph{topological modular forms}.
 Similar to $\KO$, the cohomology theory $\TMF$ has connections to differential geometry and physics, and as the name suggests, also to number theory and arithmetic geometry.
 Hopkins--Mahowald then used $\TMF$ to identify a vast array of $v_2$-periodic families at the primes $2$ and $3$, results which were later confirmed by Behrens--Mahowald--Quigley \cite{hurewicztmf} and Belmont--Shimomura \cite{tmfthree}.

 All of the $v_2$-periodic families of \cite{hurewicztmf,tmfthree} are \emph{detected} by $\TMF$, meaning that they are nonzero in the image of the unit map $\pi_\ast\Sph \to \pi_\ast\TMF$, also known as the \emph{Hurewicz image} of $\TMF$.
 Some of Adams' $v_1$-periodic families have nonzero image in $\KO$, such as those generated by the first Hopf classes $\eta$ and $\eta^2$, but some do not, such as the family generated by $\eta^3$.
-Producing $v_2$-periodic families which are not detected by $\TMF$ is more difficult due to the lack of a $v_2$-analogue of the $J$-homomorphism, which Carmeli \cite{carmeli_nohigherJ} recently showed cannot exist.
-Until now, the only known $v_2$-periodic families at the prime $2$\footnote{In \cite{heighttwojat3}, we discovered various $v_2$-periodic families at the prime $3$ not detected by $\TMF$.} which vanish in $\pi_\ast\TMF$ are the two families discovered by Behrens--Hill--Hopkins--Mahowald \cite{exoticwithcokerJ} and the nine families discovered by Bhattacharya--Bobkova--Quigley \cite{bbq,bq}, all with the help of $\TMF$.
+Producing $v_2$-periodic families which are not detected by $\TMF$ is difficult, partly due to the lack of a $v_2$-analogue of the $J$-homomorphism, which Carmeli \cite{carmeli_nohigherJ} recently showed cannot exist.
+Until now, the only known $v_2$-periodic families at the prime $2$ which vanish in $\pi_\ast\TMF$ are the two families discovered by Behrens--Hill--Hopkins--Mahowald \cite{exoticwithcokerJ} and the nine families discovered by Bhattacharya--Bobkova--Quigley \cite{bbq,bq}, all with the help of $\TMF$.\footnote{In \cite{heighttwojat3}, we discovered various $v_2$-periodic families at the prime $3$ not detected by $\TMF$.}